 The Brown: An average single household produces upwards of 200 pounds of kitchen waste every year.
 Think about the scraps of food and other organic materials you toss into the trash every day – meat, pasta, fruit, vegetables, bread, coffee grounds, tea bags.
 Do your part to divert loads of organic waste from the landfill and provide rich soil for tomorrow’s agricultural needs by participating in Mountain Waste & Recycling’s community composting services.

-Compost is collected and delivered to the SCRAPS program.
-The SCRAPS program is a joint effort by the Pitkin County Solid Waste Center (landfill) and the City’s Department of Environmental Health and Sustainability to assist businesses and residents in diverting organic waste from the landfill.
+The SCRAPS program is a joint effort by the Pitkin County Solid Waste Center (landfill) and city Departments of Environmental Health and Sustainability to assist businesses and residents in diverting organic waste from the landfill.
 The motto is: “If you can eat ‘em, scrap ‘em!”

 Green waste includes any general yard waste, sticks, branches, grass, leaves, plants and flowers.
 These materials can be mixed together but should not include dirt, rock, trash or any other non-compostable material.